NCFE CACHE Level 3 Diploma in Childcare and Education

 What Qualification will I gain?

-This course will give you a CACHE level 3 Diploma in Childcare and Education, which is equivalent to 3 A Levels.
+This course will give you a NCFE CACHE Level 3 Diploma in Childcare and Education, which is equivalent to 3 A Levels.

 You will also gain ‘licence to practice’ at Level 3 status.